Cramer-Wold AutoEncoder: Experiments

 \section{Experiments}

-In this section we empirically validate the proposed CWAE model on standard benchmarks for generative models: CelebA, Cifar-10 and MNIST.
-We will compare CWAE model with WAE-MMD~\citep{tolstikhin2017wasserstein} and SWAE~\citep{kolouri2018sliced}.
-As we will see, our results match those of WAE-MMD, and in some cases improve upon SWAE, while using a simpler to optimize cost function (see the previous section for a more detailed discussion).
+In this section we empirically validate the proposed CWAE\footnote{The code is available \url{https://github.com/gmum/cwae}.} model on standard benchmarks for generative models: CELEB~A, CIFAR-10 and MNIST, FashionMNIST.
+We compare proposed CWAE model with WAE-MMD~\citep{tolstikhin2017wasserstein} and SWAE~\citep{kolouri2018sliced}.
+As we shall see, our results match or even exceed those of WAE-MMD and SWAE, while using a closed-form cost function (see the previous section for a more detailed discussion).
 The rest of this section is structured as follows.
-In Section~\ref{se:ex:qual} we report results on standard qualitative tests, as well as a visual investigations of the latent space.
-In Section~\ref{se:ex:quant} we will turn our attention to quantitative tests using Fr\'{e}chet Inception Distance and other metrics.
+In Section~\ref{se:ex:qual} we report results on standard qualitative tests, as well as visual investigations of the latent space.
+In Section~\ref{se:ex:quant} we will turn our attention to quantitative tests using Fr\'{e}chet Inception Distance and other metrics~\citep{heusel2017gans}.